jjcav84/sendbird-uikit-react-push-demo/README.md

 The page will reload if you make edits.

-Next, to start your local push server open an additional terminal window and run:
+To start your push server open an additional terminal window and run:

 ### `cd server && npm start`

-Changes directory to ./server/ and starts the [express.js](https://expressjs.com) server listening on [http://localhost:8080](http://localhost:8080) with the following endpoints.
+Changes to `server` directory and starts an [express.js](https://expressjs.com) server listening on [http://localhost:8080](http://localhost:8080) with the following endpoints.
-* POST endpoint '/api/registerToken' for storing FCM tokens
+* POST endpoint '/api/registerToken' for storing Firebase Cloud Messaging tokens
 * POST endpoint '/api/sendbird' for consuming the [Sendbird](https://sendbird.com) webhook events

 * **_Note: If you don't have nodemon installed on your express server install it by running: `npm i -g nodemon`_**